mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01E-ActionSubscriber/README.md

 # Fluxor - Basic concepts

 ## IActionSubscriber
-`IActionSubscriber` allows us to subscribe to the dispatch pipeline and be notifified whenever an action has been dispatched.
+`IActionSubscriber` allows us to subscribe to the dispatch pipeline and be notified whenever an action has been dispatched.

 One particularly useful example of this is when we wish to retrieve